gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 ## Known issues

-Known issues are problems that were discovered post release that are directly related to changes made in this release.
+Known issues are problems that were discovered post-release that are directly related to changes made in this release.

 <!--
 This section will be populated automatically